 Based on the short stories by G K Chesterton, this series follows the kindly cleric as he solves crimes in his community, the sleepy Cotswold village of Kembleford.
 It is a quintessentially English world: drawing rooms in large country houses, miles of countryside, village halls and secret gardens, as well as country fairs, railway stations and rural parish churches.
 Each episode sees the enigmatic priest investigate a crime in his own particular way, using intuition and psychology.
 But the stories are not concerned with judgement - Father Brown is more interested in saving souls than in bringing the guilty to justice.

-The Sins of the Father (#144H) Duration: 59:36 STEREO TVPG
+The Pride of the Prydes (#113H) Duration: 46:24 STEREO TVPG

-The Wrath of Baron Samedi (#145H) Duration: 59:59 STEREO TVPG
+The Daughter of Autolycus (#140H) Duration: 59:55 STEREO TVPG

 Father Brown knows the Pope's coronation gift to the Queen of a priceless cross is too tempting to Flambeau and Brown convinces the Bishop to let him guard it.
 Flambeau arrives on Brown's doorstep seeking his help to steal the cross in order to save the life of his daughter whom he has never met, and who has been kidnapped by Flambeau's criminal partner he once left for dead.
 Before they can steal the cross it goes missing from the Bishop's Palace.
 Brown has underestimated Papal politics, Flambeau's daughter, and the consciences of men.